atm08e/amiller.im-frontend/Readme.md

 There is a makefile and run.sh script included to get you going.
 But they are not needed if you are already familiar with nodejs projects.
 Simply do an npm install && ./node_modules/gulp/bin/gulp.js serve

+## TODO
+You'll notice that alot of functionality is missing.
+Trying to do as much wire framing as I can and then I will switch over to the backend.

+Pipeline for easy updating and deployments

+Tooo much white, needs some color.
+Some type of bootstrap themeing would be the best

+Gallery work for snowboarding and fishing

+Blog system

+Bootstrap and jQuery included the node way and not in index.html

+Google analytics integration

+Env file for secret info like DB passwords and such

 ## Contributors